dereneaton/ipyrad/docs/API_user-guide.rst

 Assembly objects have many attributes which you can access to learn more about your Assembly.
-To see the full list of options you can type the name of your Assembly variable, followed by a '.', and then press .
+To see the full list of options you can type the name of your Assembly variable, followed by a `'.'`, and then press `<tab>`.
 This will use tab-completion to list all of the available options.
 Below I print a few examples.

 .. code:: python